What is bulk email?

 Here are some resources to help you better understand your email campaign reports and gauge your performance:

-A good email marketing strategy is constantly being optimized according to previous campaign results and the shifting interests of your audience and your business.
+A good bulk email marketing strategy is constantly being optimized according to previous campaign results and the shifting interests of your audience and your business.
 This is the best way to build lasting trust between you and your readers.

 If there’s one last piece of advice I would give on how to create an email campaign, it would be to always ask yourself what value does your email bring to your readers.
 If you don’t have a good answer, go back to the drawing board.